 Whilst the traditional remedies have been restricted, a range of options remain available and are being considered by Landlords.

 Landlords may be able to recover rent and service charge arrears from former occupiers and guarantors.
-However, they need to check the wording of the guarantee to see whether a liability has been triggered and what controls and strict timescales are imposed.
+However, they need to check the wording of the guarantee.
+Particularly to see if there’s a triggering of liability, plus what (in any) controls and strict timescales face imposition.
 If in any doubt, they should seek expert legal advice.

-Our property management team has been busy undertaking a thorough review of all leases to help identify any former occupiers or guarantor.
-The wording of guarantee provisions may also set conditions for concessions, and there are various mechanisms that could reserve the right to recover greater amounts if arrears accrue.
+Our property management team has been busy undertaking a thorough review of all leases.
+Especially in order to help identify any former occupiers or guarantor.
+The wording of guarantee provisions may also set conditions for concessions.
+Moreover, there are various mechanisms that could reserve the right to recover greater amounts if arrears accrue.

-If the lease is, an ‘old’ lease granted prior to 1st January 1996 the landlord can recover from the original occupier and any former occupant that has covenanted to be liable for the remainder of the term or their guarantors.
-If the lease is a ‘new’ lease granted after 1st January 1996 the landlord can recover from the former tenant if that tenant had given an AGA or from a guarantor who has guaranteed the performance of an AGA.
+If tit’s an ‘old’ lease prior to 1st January 1996 the landlord can recover from the original occupier.
+Moreover, from any former occupant in convenance to be liable for the remainder of the term or their guarantors.
+If the lease is a ‘new’ lease after 1st January 1996 the landlord can recover from the former tenant.
+Especially if that tenant gave an AGA or from a guarantor guaranteeing the performance of an AGA.